 The main thing you want to internalize about aperture is how it changes depth of field as you make it bigger and smaller.

 The larger the aperture opening you use, the less depth of field you’ll get, i.e., more will be out of focus.
 This is how portrait photographers get their subject in focus, and the background is blurry, also referred to as ‘bokeh.’

 The smaller the aperture, the more depth of field you’ll get.
 In other words, more will be in focus in your frame.

 This is the more standard approach to street photography: to have everything in focus as much as possible.

 Regardless of which aperture size you use, there are some caveats.
-For one, with many lenses, the closer you are to shooting your lens wide open, the softer your images will be.
-Likewise, the more you stop down your lens, the more diffraction becomes an issue, worsening your image quality.
+For one, with many lenses, the closer you are to shooting it wide open, the softer your images will be.
+Likewise, the more you stop down, the more diffraction becomes an issue, worsening your image quality.

 This is totally subjective, but in my opinion, the best aperture for street photography is f/8.

 The number one thing I’m looking for when deciding on what aperture to use for street photography is if it will allow me to get everything in focus (or close to it).
 For me, street photography is all about showing the scene and telling a story through the interaction between subjects and the environment.
 Shooting at f/8 allows you to get that deep depth of field because it’s a relatively small aperture.